ENSUU/odin-rockpaperscissors/README.md

 # odin-rockpaperscissors

-Simple implementation of Rock Paper Scissors game made using JavaScript.
+Simple implementation of Rock Paper Scissors game made using HTML, CSS, and JavaScript.